What’s The Difference Between A Duplex Outlet And A Regular Outlet

 TR Receptacle

 A duplex outlet allows for two electrical devices to be plugged in at the same time, whereas a regular outlet only accommodates one device.
-If you have an appliance that uses a low-amp rating, such as a vacuum cleaner, then you’ll need to use a duplex outlet.
+If you have an appliance that uses a high-amp rating, such as a washer or dryer, then you’ll need to use a TR receptacle.

 To use a duplex outlet, find it and look for the “duplex” symbol located on its plug – this will indicate that it is compatible with low amps.
 Be sure to read your owner’s manual before using your new receptacle – often there are specific instructions regarding which type of outlets are allowed in certain areas of the house.